Blendify/blender-manual/blender_docs/manual/grease_pencil/properties/onion_skinning.rst

 .. _Keyframes-range:

 Keyframes Before/After
-   Sets how many frames or keyframes, depending on the mode, to show before and after the current frame.
+   Sets how many frames or keyframes, depending on the *Mode*, to show before and after the current frame.

 Custom Colors
 =============

 Before/After
-   Color to use before and after the current frame in ghosts frames.
+   Color to use before and after the current frame on ghost frames.

 Display
 =======

 View in render
-   Show the onion skinning in final render image.
+   Show the onion skinning in final render image e.g. for a motion blur effect.

 Fade
    Opacity of the ghosts frames decrease the further away from the current frame.